Harkirattttt/Music-Player/README.md

 # Music-Player
-A Music Player Website made using HTML, CSS, and JavaScript.
+A Music Player Website made using HTML, CSS, and JavaScript with an in-built library of songs.

 Screenshots: